octobercms/docs/backend-lists.md

 <a name="inject-row-class"></a>
 ### Inject CSS Row Class

-You can inject a custom css row class by adding a `listInjectRowClass` method on the controller class.
+You may inject a custom css row class by adding a `listInjectRowClass` method on the controller class.
 This method can take two arguments, **$record** will represent a single model record and **$definition** contains the name of the List widget definition.
-You can return any string value containing your row classes.
+You may return any string value containing your row classes.
 These classes will be added to the row's HTML markup.

     class Lessons extends \Backend\Classes\Controller
     {
         [...]

-        public function listInjectRowClass($lesson, $definition)
+        public function listInjectRowClass($lesson, $definition = null)
         {
             // Strike through past lessons
             if ($lesson->lesson_date->lt(Carbon::today())) {